-- Restructuring.
+- > Restructuring.
 We have developed restructuring plans for Pakistan Steel Mills (PSM) and Pakistan Railways (PR), and our financial advisors are finalizing a plan for Pakistan International Airlines (PIA).
 Specifically, - Pakistan International Airlines (PIA).
+Legal constraints, labor reactions, and ongoing strikes have significantly delayed the process of selling a strategic share in PIA.
 We have appointed financial advisors in July 2014 to seek potential options for restructuring and strategic private sector participation in the core airline business.
 However, the due diligence process, completed in August 2015, showed that resolution of legal challenges is needed before moving forward.
-For this purpose, the government has amended the PIA Act through a Presidential Ordinance while initiating in parallel the process of seeking parliamentary approval.
-This will pave way for soliciting expressions of interest (EOIs) for strategic private sector participation by end-December 2015 (SB). - Pakistan Steel Mills.
-We have approved a comprehensive restructuring plan to prepare for potential strategic private sector participation in the company.
-However, due to gas supply difficulties, operational efficiency remains well below the breakeven threshold.
+For this purpose, the government initially amended the PIA Act through a Presidential Ordinance while initiating in parallel the process of seeking parliamentary approval.
+In view of the disruption caused by labor reactions and strikes, we missed the end-December 2015 SB for solicitation of expressions of interest (EOIs) for strategic private sector participation in PIA.
+However, we remain committed to move ahead with seeking strategic private sector participation in PIA by building consensus with stakeholders and obtaining parliamentary approval for amendments to the PIA Act by May 15, 2016 (new SB).
+Meanwhile, we will continue to work closely with PIA management to ensure that ongoing financial losses are contained. - Pakistan Steel Mills.
 We hired financial advisors in April 2015 and completed the due diligence process in August 2015.
-However, the privatization process has been put on hold by the government's decision in October 2015 to offer the provincial government hosting the PSM to acquire the company.
-We hope to receive the final response to the offer from the provincial government by end-December 2015.
-Should the provincial government decline the government's offer, the privatization process will resume with approval of the PSM transaction structure in January 2016 with the view to complete the bidding process by end-June 2016, and finalize the transaction by end-September 2016. - Pakistan Railways.
+However, the privatization process has been put on hold by the government's decision in October 2015 to offer the provincial government of Sindh, which hosts PSM, to acquire the company.
+Discussions with the provincial government are continuing.
+Should the provincial government decline the government's offer, the privatization process will resume with approval of the transaction structure by May 15, 2016, with finalization of the transaction by December 2016.
+In the interim, we are working with PSM management to ensure that ongoing financial losses remain contained. - Pakistan Railways.
 Aging and shortage of equipment, overstaffing, and large debts continue to weigh on railway operations.
-Nevertheless, through rationalization of tariffs and expenditures and improved occupancy rates, we improved revenue in FY 2013/14 and FY 2014/15 by 32 and 45 percent, respectively.
-The trend continued with an increase of around 20 percent in the first quarter of FY 2015/16.
+Nevertheless, we improved revenue in FY 2013/14 and FY 2014/15 by 32 and 45 percent, respectively, through rationalization of tariffs, expenditure controls, and improved occupancy rates.
+Revenues further increased by 18 percent in the first half of FY 2015/16

+(PRs 17.6 billion from PRs 14.9 billion in FY 2014/15).
 Since April 2014, we have been moving forward with our comprehensive restructuring plan, which includes improvements in business processes and the institutional framework, financial stability, and service delivery.
 Appointment of the Railway Board was completed in February 2015.
-In the short-term, we are focusing on improvements in freight transportation through creation of a freight company, and adding more locomotives and wagons.
-In FY2014/15, we have added 35 new locomotives for both passenger and freight service, and more than doubled revenues from freight operations.
+We remain focused on improving freight transportation through creation of a freight company, and adding more locomotives and wagons.
+In FY 2014/15, we added 37 new locomotives for both passenger and freight service, and more than doubled revenues from freight operations.
+Furthermore, we have added 36 locomotives for freight during the first half of FY 2015/16, including through rehabilitation of existing locomotives.

 Table 1.
-Pakistan: Quantitative Performance Criteria and Indicative Targets for FY 2014/15 and FY 2015/16^{1/}
+Pakistan: Quantitative Performance Criteria and Indicative Targets for FY 2014/15 and FY 2015/16^{1/} (In billions of rupees, at program exchange rates, unless otherwise specified)